Talend/vault-sidecar-injector/README.md

 $ make image
 ```

 > Note: if you have Go installed on your machine, you can use `make image-from-build` instead.
+You need Golang 1.14 or higher.

 </details>